MahendraKolasani/F1-Analyzer/README.md

-# 🏎️ F1 Analyzer
+# F1 Analyzer

-A **Java Spring Boot**–based backend application that analyzes **Formula 1 racing data** and exposes insights through **RESTful APIs**.
+A backend Spring Boot application that exposes REST APIs for analyzing Formula 1 racing data such as drivers, races, constructors, and standings.
-The project focuses on clean backend architecture, data processing, and scalable API design.

 ---

-## 🧠 Problem Statement
-Formula 1 racing generates large volumes of structured data related to drivers, races, circuits, and constructors.
-Analyzing this data manually or through static files limits usability and scalability.
+## Why This Project Exists

+Formula 1 datasets are widely available, but they are often consumed as static CSV files or queried manually.
+This approach does not scale well and makes it difficult to reuse the data across applications.

-This project aims to:
+The intent behind this project is to:
-- Organize Formula 1 data efficiently
+- Convert raw Formula 1 data into a structured backend system
-- Provide meaningful analytical insights via APIs
+- Expose analytical insights through reusable REST APIs
+- Demonstrate clean backend design using Java and Spring Boot
-- Serve as a backend system for future dashboards or applications
+- Serve as a foundation for dashboards, analytics tools, or further extensions

+This project focuses on **backend engineering practices**, not UI or visualization.

 ---

-## 💡 Solution Overview
-**F1 Analyzer** is built using **Spring Boot** and follows a layered architecture:
+## What This Project Does

+F1 Analyzer:
-- Loads Formula 1 data into a database
+- Loads Formula 1 domain data into a relational database
-- Processes race and driver statistics
-- Exposes REST APIs for querying insights
-- Designed to be easily extendable and maintainable
+- Models real-world entities such as drivers, races, circuits, and constructors
+- Provides REST endpoints to query this data
+- Separates responsibilities using a layered architecture
+- Allows easy extension for future analytical features

 ---

-## ⚙️ Tech Stack
-- **Language:** Java
-- **Framework:** Spring Boot
-- **Build Tool:** Maven
-- **Architecture:** RESTful APIs
-- **Database:** MySQL / H2
-- **ORM:** Spring Data JPA (Hibernate)
-- **Tools:** Git, GitHub, Postman

----

-## 🏗️ Architecture Overview
+## How the Project Is Implemented

-The application follows a standard **Spring Boot layered architecture**:
+The project follows a standard Spring Boot layered architecture to ensure clarity, maintainability, and scalability.